What is the EPSON Tour?

 Are members of the media required to apply for tournament media credentials?

 Yes, a media ID is required to access the media tent, media parking, and more.
-Please email Larry White, Media Relations, for more information and to obtain media credentials.
+Please email Becky Booker, Media Relations, for more information and to obtain media credentials.